 Sarah Henry represents the National Statistician on the Panel.
 Sarah is the Director of Methods, Data and Research at the Office for National Statistics.
 She was previously Head of Intelligence and Performance at Manchester City Council.

 Paul Lodge is the Chief Data Officer for the Department for Work and Pensions.
 Paul was previously responsible for the identification and development of new capability to address the cyber threat to the UK in the National Cyber Crime Unit (NCCU) at the National Crime Agency.

 Neil McIvor is the Chief Data Officer and Chief Statistician at the Department for Education.
 He was previously Deputy Head of Profession for Statistics, and temporary Chief Data Officer at the Department for Work and Pensions.

 Siobhan Carey is the Chief Executive and Registrar General at Northern Ireland Statistics and Research Agency.
 Prior to taking this role in 2016 she was Chief Statistician and Head of Profession at the Department for Business, Innovation and Skills (2011-2016).

 Roger Halliday is the Chief Statistician and Data Officer at the Scottish Government.
 Prior to being appointed to this role he was an analyst at the Department for Health focusing on using evidence to influence decision making around health.

-Glyn Jones is Chief Statistician at the Welsh Government.
-He has held this post since 2013.
-In this role he is responsible for the statistics produced by Welsh Government and is the senior statistical advisor to Welsh Ministers.
-He is also the co-Director of Administrative Data Research Wales, part of the wider ADR UK partnership.
+Stephanie Howarth is Chief Statistician at the Welsh Government.
+In this role she is responsible for the statistics produced by Welsh Government and is the senior statistical advisor to Welsh Ministers.
+She is also the co-Director of Administrative Data Research Wales, part of the wider ADR UK partnership.
 Prior to this, she worked in a range of statistical roles in both the Welsh Government and the Office for National Statistics.